chrishah/phylogenomics_intro_vertebrata/README.md

 A very neat way of handling this kind of thing is [Snakemake](https://snakemake.readthedocs.io/en/stable/).

+Snakemake should be installed on your system.
+An easy way to get it set up is through conda.
+If you haven't set it up yet, we provide some instructions [here](https://github.com/chrishah/phylogenomics_intro_vertebrata/tree/main/Snakemake_intro/README.md).

 The very minimum you'll need to create Snakemake workflow is a so called Snakefile.
 The repository ships with a file called `Snakemake_intro/Snakefile`.
 This file contains the instructions for running a basic workflow with Snakemake.
 Let's have a look.

 ```bash